The Complete Guide to Capital One Chargebacks

 Cardholders who look up disputes or chargebacks in Capital One’s online support center are directed to a page that provides lots of information about how to dispute a charge and what cardholders can expect from the dispute process.

+Capital One also informs customers that chargeback claims often take a long time to resolve, specifically "more than 50 days."
 They even go so far as to provide cardholders with a form letter template for reaching out to merchants to question an unfamiliar charge or ask for a refund.

-What about Capital One Debit Card Disputes?
+How Do Capital One Debit Card Disputes Work?

 - The transaction amount is duplicated or otherwise incorrect